calcode/calcode.github.io/_posts/2017-10-29-canvas-conference-review.md

 She talked through several projects, including a new platform for participants, and the critical need to make sure solutions are financially viable in the long run.

-> [Parkinson's disease](https://www.nhs.uk/conditions/Parkinsons-disease/Pages/Introduction.aspx) affects 10 million people worldwide, causing a loss of motor control.
+> [Parkinson's disease (dead-link)](https://www.nhs.uk/conditions/Parkinsons-disease/Pages/Introduction.aspx) affects 10 million people worldwide, causing a loss of motor control.
 There is currently no cure.

 I know first-hand how devastating this disease can be - it's been close to me since childhood, and it has a way of stripping away the things you cherish most.